Galatians 5:6

 Berean Standard Bible

 For in Christ Jesus neither circumcision nor uncircumcision has any value.
-All that matters is faith, expressed through love.
+What matters is faith expressing itself through love.

 Berean Literal Bible